David Barksdale: Death and legacy

-On September 2, 1974, Barksdale died from kidney failure related to bullet wounds he received in a June 1970 assassination attempt by members of the Black P Stone Rangers armed with M14 rifles outside of a bar Barksdale was frequenting with Larry Hoover on 848 West 69th Street.
+On September 2, 1974, Barksdale died from kidney failure related to bullet wounds from a June 1970 assassination attempt by members of the Black P Stone Rangers armed with M14 rifles outside of a bar Barksdale was frequenting with Larry Hoover on 848 West 69th Street.
 The botched hit ended a truce that was in place at the time between the Rangers and the Disciples.
 Barksdale was buried at Restvale Cemetery in Alsip, Illinois.
-He was survived by his three children: David, Melinda and Ronnie Barksdale (one of whom was murdered by a Black Disciple in 1996), and wife Yvonne Barksdale (née Yarber), until she was murdered three years later in June 1977.
+He was survived by his three children: David, Melinda and Ronnie Barksdale (one of whom was murdered by a Black Disciple in 1996), and wife Yvonne Barksdale (née Yarber).
+Yvonne Barksdale was also murdered three years later in June 1977.

-Barksdale is still revered by the Black Disciples.
+David Barksdale is still revered by the Black Disciples.
 Every year, a birthday celebration is held in his honor.
 In 2008, there was a parade that was sponsored and supported by the Black Disciples organization, and in a controversial move, registered by the Chicago City Council for the Saturday of Memorial Day Weekend.
 The parade was criticized by the Fraternal Order of Police, and officers administering the event were forewarned about potential gang violence.